17 Jul Secrets to Better Songwriting

 - Rule #4 – Let the Song Build – When writing song lyrics, it’s important to allow space for the song to grow.
 Start simple and expand as the song progresses to delve deeper into the story while also building the musical energy of the song so that you end on a powerful note.
 It doesn’t need to be, and often shouldn’t be, a steady climb though.
 Let the lyrics dip and slow down before rising again to create variety and keep the song from being too predictable.

 - Rule #5 – Use Your Own Life Story as Inspiration – It’s always easier to write what you know.
 You can’t write about the first time you fell in love if you’ve never experienced those emotions before.
 Think about a moment in your life that helped shaped the person you became and focus on the way that it made you feel.
 Songs that are about real life are more likely to connect with other people who may have experienced a similar story.
 Tom Douglas, an American county music songwriter, often speaks about finding himself in songs and building from his life experiences.

 - Rule #6 – Don’t Force It – If the creative juices aren’t flowing, don’t be afraid to step away and take a break.
 A change of scenery is often helpful for a songwriter who is struggling to find the right words.
 It’s easy to get overwhelmed when writing song lyrics and even a short walk outside can help you to free your mind from all the ideas that are fighting to be heard.
 Even if it takes months to finish writing a song, you’ll be happier with the finished product if you take the time to make it great instead of just rushing to finish it.

-Once you’ve completed your master piece, submit it to one of numerous songwriting contests or competitions like ours, Music City SongStar.
-The competition is open songwriters worldwide and we encourage songwriters of all skill levels as well as all genres of music to submit their lyrics.
+Once you’ve completed your masterpiece, submit it to one of the numerous songwriting contests or competitions like ours, Music City SongStar.
+The competition is open to songwriters worldwide and we encourage songwriters of all skill levels, as well as all genres of music, to submit their lyrics.
 Learn more at Music City SongStar.